 In general, yes, clients in our residential programs are permitted to have cell phones, unless there is something specific from the referring agency (Federal Bureau of Prisons, Ohio Department of Rehabilitation and Correction, etc.) or in a client's legal status that would prevent the client from being able to have a cell phone.
-Client cell phones need to be very basic - no camera, no video camera and no internet access.
+To protect the privacy of all clients, there are restrictions on the use of cell phone cameras, recording and internet capabilities.

 How can I contact a client in a reentry facility?